 The schemes and hooks mechanics are integrated throughout the game.
 Using Intrigue, you can start Schemes to influence events.
 There are many types of schemes like romance, elope, abduction, sway, and murder.
 Hooks are secrets that you learn or favors that are owed to you.
 In various situations, you can choose to use the hook to do various things, such as forcing feudal contract terms and blackmail.

 There are Weak Hooks and Strong Hooks.
 As you can guess, weak hooks are less powerful and more common, and strong hooks are quit powerful and truly force other characters to bend to your will.

 As was shown in the Paradox Crusader Kings 3 stream for Iberia, using hooks to blackmail characters can be a good source of gold if you don’t live in glass houses.

-While playing King Murchad’s daughter, Petty Queen Tuathflaith, I noticed what I would consider some issues with playing a matriarch.
-The first was that when I, the Queen, was pregnant the pregnant event showed my husband, as opposed to me with a distended belly.
+While playing King Murchad’s daughter, Petty Queen Tuathflaith, I noticed what I would consider issues with playing a matriarch.
+The first was that when I, the Queen, was pregnant, the pregnant event showed my husband, as opposed to me with a distended belly.
 Now, I’m all for equality and having the husband stay home and attend to children, but this was the pregnant event.
-Even now, modern science has not managed to make a male pregnant.
+Even now, modern science has not managed to make men pregnant.

 The second issue I noticed is that the spouse spot in my Council was empty.
 That is, my husband was, for whatever reason, unable to help my domain by adding his stat modifiers.
 He didn’t even show up for Council meetings.